Monday, January 17, 2005

 20. The Doctrine of the Seven Sacraments Confirmed - 1439 A.D.

-21 Tradition Declared of Equal Authority with Bible by Council of Trent - 1545 A.D.
+21 Tradition Declared of Equal Authority with Bible by Council of

 22. Apocryphal Books added to Bible - 1546 A.D.